 Snowpack near normal levels in Tahoe basin

-GREATER LAKE TAHOE AREA, Calif./ Nev. – The Tahoe basin snowpack is near normal levels for this time of year, but a drier forecast looms that may challenge that following Friday’s storm.
+GREATER LAKE TAHOE AREA, Calif./ Nev. – The Tahoe basin snowpack is near normal levels for this time of year, but a drier forecast looms following early January’s storms.

 The California Department of Water Resources (DWR), which monitors the west side of the Sierra, measured the snowpack at 91% of average for this time of year.
 The survey conducted on Jan.
 2 near Sierra-at-Tahoe recorded 24 inches of snow depth and a snow water equivalent (inches of water contained in the snowpack) at nine inches.
 The Natural Resources Conservation Service (NRCS), the lead agency for measuring the Sierra’s east-side basins, including the Tahoe basin, found Lake Tahoe’s snowpack as of Jan.
 1 at 98% of average and 122% of the median for this time of year.